explosion/spacy-course/chapters/en/chapter4.md

 ### Part 1

-- Complete the entity offsets for the `"WEBSITE"` entities in the data.
-Feel free to use `len(doc1)` etc. if you don't want to count the tokens.
+- Complete the token offsets for the `"WEBSITE"` entities in the data.

 <codeblock id="04_12_01">